Useful axioms: Maximal forcing axioms

 \begin{theorem}[V. Thm.
 2.12~\cite{VIAMMREV}] Assume there are class many supercompact cardinals.
 Then the following are equivalent: \begin{enumerate} \item $\MM^{++}$; \item the class of presaturated normal towers is dense in $(\SSP,\leq_{\SSP})$. \end{enumerate} \end{theorem}

-It is not in the scope of this paper to dwelve into the definition and properties of presaturated tower forcings and of the axiom $\MM^{++}$.
+It is not in the scope of this paper to delve into the definition and properties of presaturated tower forcings and of the axiom $\MM^{++}$.
 Let us just remark the following two facts: \begin{itemize} \item $\MM^{++}$ is a natural strengthening of Martin's maximum whose consistency is proved by exactly the same methods producing a model of Martin's maximum. \item A presaturated tower $\tow{T}$ inducing a generic ultrapower embedding with critical point $\kappa^+$ is such that whenever $G$ is $V$-generic for $\tow{T}$ we have that

-\end{itemize} In particolar the above theorems show that forcing axioms can be also stated as density properties of class partial orders.
-We will see that any $\mathsf{AX}(\Gamma,\kappa)$ yielding a dense class of forcings in $(\Gamma,\leq_\Gamma)$ whose generic extensions satisfy (\ref{prop:denscf1}) produce generic absoluteness results.
+\end{itemize} In particular the above theorems show that forcing axioms can be also stated as density properties of class partial orders.
+Below we will describe assumptions $\mathsf{AX}(\Gamma,\kappa)$ yielding a dense class of forcings in $(\Gamma,\leq_\Gamma)$ whose generic extensions satisfy (\ref{prop:denscf1}), and producing generic absoluteness results.
 We refer the reader to \cite{VIAAUDSTEBOOK,VIAAUD14,VIAMM+++} for details.